24west/24west/README.md

 - 👋 Hi, I’m @24west
 - 👀 I’m interested in Web dev and Android enthusiast
 - 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mhmmdyusril04@gmail.com
+- 📫 How to reach me yusaidil24@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: love cheesecake

 <!---
 24west/24west is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.